How to protect your joints in BJJ or Grappling without losing mobility?

 Knees

 They are the biggest victims of grappling.
-Constant support, open guards, leg entrances, poorly executed takedowns...
-The common problems are ligament pain from sudden twists, meniscus inflammation or unstable knees, and kneecap discomfort from poor technique or direct impact.
+Constant supports, open guards, leg drives, poorly executed takedowns… The problems they usually encounter are ligament pain from sudden twists, meniscus inflammation or unstable knees, and patellar discomfort from poor technique or direct impact.

 Elbows

-Leverage submissions, repeated use of the arm for support or pushing, and continuous pressure in tough sparring situations all destroy it.
-The most common problems here are hyperextension, especially in armlocks, tendonitis, and joint pain from repetitive use.
+Leverage submissions, repeated use of the arm for support or pushing, and continuous pressure in tough sparring sessions take their toll.
+The most frequent problems here are hyperextension, especially in armlocks, tendinitis, and repetitive joint pain.

 Neck

-An area that's rarely trained and suffers a lot.
-Guillotines, turtle defenses, pressure in mount... and the neck pays the price.
-Possible problems: neck stiffness, pain when turning, or aerials due to pinching.
+An area that receives little training but suffers immensely.
+Guillotines, defenses from a turtle position, pressure while mounted… and the neck pays the price.
+Possible problems: cervical stiffness, pain when turning, and nerve impingement.

 3. How to take care of your joints without losing mobility or explosiveness

-Many people believe that protecting yourself means training more gently.
+Many believe that protecting yourself means training more gently.
 False.
-It means training with preparation.
+It means training properly.

 What really keeps joints healthy is:

-This not only makes you more resilient, but also improves your reaction time, angles, and body control.
+This not only makes you more resilient, but it also improves your reaction time, your angles, and your body control.

 4. Key exercises to protect knees, elbows and neck

-Here's a mini activation and reinforcement routine you can do during your warm-up or after your workout:
+Here's a mini activation and strengthening routine you can do during your warm-up or after training:

 Knees

-• Slow deep squats with straight arms (10 reps)
+- Slow, deep squats with arms extended (10 reps)

-• Mini elastic band lateral walk (10 steps each side)
+- Lateral walk with mini elastic band (10 steps each side)

 Elbows